top of page

 Mental Health Disorders Are NOT the End of the Road: A Talk with Winnie the Pooh and Friends

-The other day, I was wandering downtown in search of a diet coke, when I heard a familiar voice call out, “Oh, Bruce!
+The other day, I was wandering downtown in search of a diet soda, when I heard a familiar voice call out, “Oh, Bruce!
 Yoo-hoo!”

 I turned and, to my surprise, saw Winnie the Pooh and his gang—Piglet, Tigger, Eeyore, and Rabbit—gathered at an outdoor café.
 But something was off.
 Their usual cheerful energy seemed dimmed, as if a rain cloud had settled over the Hundred Acre Wood.